HalkowichJasperSA/labs/mario/less/README.md

 ## Right-Aligning with Dots

-Now, let's right-align that pyramid by pushing its hashes to the right by prefixing them with dots (i.e., periods), a la the below.
+Now, let's right-align that pyramid by pushing its hashes to the right by prefixing them with dots (i.e., periods), like this:

 ```
 .......#